six50/sixfifty/_posts/2017-04-30-data-driven-logo.md

 title:  Creating our data-driven logo
 date:   2017-04-22 13:00:00 +0100
 tags:   tech
+authors: dan-palmer,john-sandall
 intro:   How we designed our logo to promote our data-driven values
 excerpt: We feel that data allows for better decision making, improves policies, and forces us to be more impartial.
 When thinking about our logo we wanted to make sure it reflected these same values.
 ---